Particular/docs.particular.net/samples/scaleout/distributor-upgrade/sample.md

 This sample uses the same solution as the Version 5 [distributor sample](/samples/scaleout/distributor):

  * Sender sends commands to the scaled out endpoint.
- * Worker1 is a master (runs both distributor and a worker node).
+ * Worker1 runs both distributor and a worker node.
- * Worker2 is a slave (runs only a worker node).
+ * Worker2 runs only a worker node.

 ## Upgrade